Email FacebookTwitterMenu burgerClose thin

 When looking to grow your wealth, knowing how to buy different types of investments is essential for building a diversified portfolio.
 The investment landscape offers numerous options, each with unique characteristics, risk profiles, and potential returns.
 Before making any purchases, take time to research and understand what each investment type entails and how it aligns with your financial goals.

-2. Hire a Financial Advisor: The other way to buy multiple types of investments is to work with a financial advisor.
+2. Hire a financial advisor: The other way to buy multiple types of investments is to work with a financial advisor.
 The advisor can not only provide you with access to buy and trade assets, but they can also help you figure out an overall financial strategy and prepare you adequately for retirement.
 This is more of an automated process in that you just have to approve trades or investments and the advisor takes care of the details.
 Your advisor can help you get a brokerage account, as needed.

-• Diversification does not eliminate risk.
-It reduces the impact of any single investment performing poorly, but all investments carry some level of risk.
+Diversification does not eliminate risk; it reduces the impact of any single investment performing poorly, but all investments carry some level of risk.
+Asset allocation across stocks, bonds, and other asset classes will generally have a greater impact on your long-term returns than which specific securities you choose.

 Bottom Line